iffy/generalconference/data/eng/1985-04/024-selflessness-a-pattern-for-happiness/text.md

-# Selflessness: A Pattern for Happiness
+# Selflessness:A Pattern for Happiness

 This morning my spirit is subdued as I express my thanks to the Lord for the opportunity to serve and to learn.
 I am grateful for his trust and confidence.